Dollars Trilogy: For a Few Dollars More (Per qualche dollaro in più, 1965)

 The second film introduces the Man with No Name, nicknamed "Manco", as a bounty hunter killing bandits for money, and Colonel Douglas Mortimer, a bounty hunter hunting for the same criminals.
 Both searching for the psychopathic Mexican bandit known as "El Indio" who escaped from jail, they rival each other, but realize that to kill him, they must work together.
 Manco infiltrates El Indio's gang, while Mortimer acts from the outside.
 Manco discovers El Indio's elaborate plot to rob the Bank of El Paso, and is forced to take part in it, being careful to avoid wounding innocents.
 El Indio transfers his gang to Agua Caliente, Mexico, where Manco and Mortimer attempt to steal the money to take it back to the Bank.
 El Indio discovers their plot but lets them escape as part of an operation to murder all but one of his associates, to split the money in two instead of with the entire gang.
 Battle ensues between the bounty hunters and the bandits, as the two kill all of them, although the one El Indio meant to spare is killed.
 Manco discovers that Mortimer's hunt for El Indio is personal and lets him kill the bandit in a duel.
-Manco keeps all the money and rides away.
+Mortimer refuses to take any money and rides away.
 Manco piles the bandit corpses in a horse-drawn cart and rides away with the stolen bank money to collect his bounty earnings.